scientific-python/specs/spec-0009/index.md

 ## Description

+This SPEC describes what governance is, and offers recommendations for choosing a governance model for open-source projects.

 Open-source project communities are amalgamations of software and the humans who use and maintain it.
 We have various systems, like governance models, which define certain roles for participating members in the project, and a code of